The flaws of distro hopping and asking other people about their OS of choice

 Once you have determined the problem, you have limited the amount of choices considerably.

-Specific hardware requirements can leave you very limited choices, but I am not dealing with this here because then there's no distro hopping, you have been locked in by the vendor.
+Specific hardware requirements can leave you with very few choices, but I am not dealing with this here because then you have been locked-in by the vendor.

-Now, back to the topic, you can add other requirements, if you need to.
-If e.g. you have decided that you don't want to run a closed source operating system on your desktop computer, or you just don't want to run Microsoft Windows because it is much more susceptible to virus infections, or something else, then you move one step down the ladder of choice and eliminate Microsoft Windows all together, which is a really good step.
+If e.g. you have decided that you don't want to run a closed source operating system on your computer, or you just don't want to run Microsoft Windows because it is much more susceptible to virus infections, or something else, then you move one step down the ladder of choice and eliminate Microsoft Windows all together, which is a really good step.

 If on the other hand, you're dealing with a server, then unless you have a very specific requirement, like some hardware that only works on Microsoft Windows, or some tailor made software that only runs on Microsoft Windows, then you can also easily eliminate Microsoft Windows from the list of choices and move on to something open and more secure.